Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

-We shall assume that this form is positive definite.
+We shall assume that this form is positive def\/inite.
 The question of how $J_\Sigma$ or equivalently $g_\Sigma$ is obtained in practice is much less straightforward than that of the symplectic form $\omega_\Sigma$.
-See for example \cite{Wal:qftcurved} for a discussion of this point in the context of field theory in curved spacetime.
+See for example \cite{Wal:qftcurved} for a discussion of this point in the context of f\/ield theory in curved spacetime.

 The next step is to complete $L_\Sigma$ to a real Hilbert space with the inner product $g_\Sigma$.
 (We will continue to write $L_\Sigma$ for this completion.)
 It is then true that the sesquilinear form